 Minnesota Title IX Defense Attorney

-If you are being accused of sexual misconduct at your university, you should immediately call Caplan & Tamburino Law Firm, P.A. to put an experienced Minneapolis criminal defense attorney on your side.
+If you are being accused of sexual misconduct at your university, you should immediately call Caplan & Tamburino Law Firm, P.A. to put an experienced Minneapolis Title IX attorney on your side.

-Our firm has successfully defended clients at the following universities:
+Our firm has successfully defended clients at the following colleges and universities:

 - University of Minnesota